ashish-nitt/SuryaInterview/WS.md

 The purpose of these exercises is for the interviewer to get a sense of how you write code and english.
 This shouldn’t take you more than a few hours to get done.
 If you already have code on Github or Bitbucket, or a blog that you feel is representative of your current abilities, you can send me a link to those instead of doing these exercises.

+## Writing exercise

+The point of this exercise is to benchmark your writing skills.

+Write an approximately 500 word article about something you're passionate about that's technology related.
+It doesn't really matter what the topic is.
+For instance, you can write about a [language feature](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) you like or dislike, something in the [news](http://david-smith.org/blog/2014/11/18/initial-impressions-for-watchkit/), [something](http://daringfireball.net/2014/11/native_apps_are_part_of_the_web) that you have an opinion about, etc.

 ## Code exercise